Steele's Greenville expedition: Expedition

-During the manoeuvres, many slaves flocked to the Union lines and followed the troops to gain their freedom.
+During the maneuvers, many slaves flocked to the Union lines and followed the troops to gain their freedom.
 Steele did not want this, and encouraged them to remain on their plantations; when the campaign began, he had been ordered to discourage slaves from fleeing to Union lines.
 Unsure of what to do with the large number of followers, Steele sent a message to Sherman; when Sherman did not respond, Steele contacted Grant.
 Grant advised Steele to encourage any slaves to come to Union lines, and suggested that he should form any former male slaves who volunteered for military service into regiments of United States Colored Troops, much as Brigadier General Lorenzo Thomas had begun doing.
 About 500 African-Americans volunteered for service, placed in new regiments to be led by white officers.

 April 13 saw Union troops make another sweep of the Greenville area.
 Ferguson had withdrawn his troops, but had left behind large quantities of supplies and cattle, which the Union soldiers found and brought back to camp.
 Shortly thereafter, Lee's command withdrew from the area.
 On April 20, Steele sent the 3rd and 31st Missouri Infantry Regiments to the Williams Bayou area; they returned on April 22 with large quantities of mules, corn, and livestock.
 The Union troops were ordered to avoid disturbing local families who were peaceful and remained at home, but these orders were often ignored.
 Many of the plantations in the area were burned, and hard feelings against the Union forces grew among the local populace.
 During the expedition, Union forces confiscated more than a thousand animals and destroyed 500000 USbsh of grain.
 Journalist Franc Wilkie accompanied the expedition and estimated the damages as at least $3 million.
 The naval historian Myron J. Smith and the historians William L. Shea and Terrence J. Winschel say that around a thousand slaves were freed; the historian Timothy B. Smith cites estimates that up to two or three thousand slaves followed Steele's column back to Greenville.
 On April 22, Grant instructed Steele to return from the Greenville area, but a shortage of transports prevented the Union soldiers from setting off until late on April 24.
 The next morning, Steele's forces returned to Young's Point.